 We’ve learned to appreciate the selflessness of many professionals – doctors, nurses, med techs, researchers, EMT’s, firefighters, and police who put their lives on the line every single day to help all of us.
 These ‘heroes’ work 10-15 hours a day, and some, because of the fear of infecting their families, sleep on a cot or in their car but not at home in the comfort of their own bed like we do.

 We’ve learned to appreciate the teachers and educators who are using their creativity to keep students, at all levels, engaged and up to speed with their studies.
 They’re doing their best to make the learning impactful, fun and relevant so, when life returns to normal, students are in front of the eight-ball and not behind it.

-We’ve learned to appreciate the entertainers who keep the music flowing; parents who make a mountain out of sheets and a home gym out of water bottles, buckets and poles to keep their kids entertained and all the YouTube ‘creators’ who sing songs, write skits and post messages to help all of us laugh, smile and keep our sanity intact!
+We’ve learned to appreciate the entertainers who keep the music flowing; parents who make a ‘climbing mountain’ out of sheets, a home gym out of water bottles, buckets and poles to keep their kids entertained, and all the YouTube ‘creators’ who sing songs, write skits and post messages to help all of us laugh, smile and keep our sanity intact!

 We’ve learned to say THANK YOU for every small and large act of kindness.

 The stranger was fortunate that his car broke down in Mayberry.
 Fortunate is not a word I would use with COVID-19 however, we would be remiss if we didn’t learn something during these unique times that makes us better, stronger and more thankful for all the blessings we have.
 Stay well.
 Stay safe.